Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Approximation Algorithm

 \textit{2.
-Dynamic Reachability Evaluation (DRE):} For each target market $\tau_k \in \mathcal{G}$ selected by TMI, DRE evaluates \textit{Dynamic Reachability (DR)} of each item, and the nominees of the item with the highest DR serve as the candidate seeds.
-Specifically, let $d^{\tau_k}$ denote the diameter of the target market $\tau_k$, and $S^{\mathcal{G}}$ is the seed group determined so far for all the target markets in $\mathcal{G}$.
+Dynamic Reachability Evaluation (DRE):} For each target market $\tau_k \in \mathcal{G}$ selected by TMI, DRE evaluates \textit{Dynamic Reachability (DR)} of each item in $\tau_k$, and the nominees (in $N^{\tau_k}$) promoting the item with the highest DR serve as the candidate seeds.
+In other words, after TMI has identified target markets with socially close users to promote complementary items and has prioritized the target markets using AE, DRE allows each target market to prioritize its promoting items differently and lets the nominees promoting items with higher DR be the seeds earlier.\footnote{\revise{That the nominees are not in $N^{\tau_k}$ implies that they do not promote complementary items to the users in $\tau_k$ (based on the identification strategy in TMI).
+Moreover, if the noominees not in $N^{\tau_k}$ have not served as seeds yet when DRE finds the candidate seeds for $\tau_k$, they must belong to some target markets posterior to $\tau_k$.
+Accordingly, considering such nominees as candidate seeds for $\tau_k$ may imply to neglect the design of TMI and cause the antagonism of the substitutable relationship, which is expected to be avoided by TMI.}} Specifically, let $d^{\tau_k}$ denote the diameter of the target market $\tau_k$, and $S^{\mathcal{G}}$ is the seed group determined so far for all the target markets in $\mathcal{G}$.
 Let $I^{\tau_k}$ denote the items that have not yet been promoted in $\tau_k$.
 DR of an item $x \in I^{\tau_k}$ is